 8. The Rehearsal

 Also, expect and foster a Christian attitude among the band members.
 Treat others the way you want to be treated.
 Communicate clearly.
 Spend time worshipping God as you sense His Presence in your rehearsal.
 Remember, your actual goal is to worship God, not just do music well.
+What do the best worship bands do?
+They worship.

 As a leader it is important to really listen.
 Don’t get so caught up in your own playing and singing that you don’t listen to the whole arrangement.
 Is something out of tune?
 Is someone playing the wrong chord or note?
 Is that the right tempo?
 Is someone dragging or rushing?
 Is the groove for that song correct?
 How is the vocal and band balance?
 Is someone too loud?
 Is the band too busy?